Balanced Latin Square Generator

 3 B C A

-By ordering conditions using a latin square, we reduce the order-effect since conditions appear the same number of time as first, second, etc. However, B is often preceded by A, C by B, and A by C. This could cause a carry-over effect.
+By ordering conditions using a latin square, we reduce the order-effect since conditions appear the same number of times in each position.
+However, there is still an issue caused by the repeated sequences: B is often preceded by A, C by B, and A by C. This could cause a carry-over effect.

-Balanced Latin Squares (the ones generated above) are special cases of Latin Squares which remove immediate carry-over effects: A condition will precede another exactly once (or twice, if the number of conditions is odd).
+Balanced Latin Squares (the ones generated above) are special cases of latin square that remove immediate carry-over effects: A condition will precede another exactly once (or twice, if the number of conditions is odd).
 This page is a simple generator of balanced latin square.
-The generator uses the method that James V. Bradley proposed and mathematically proved in "Complete Counterbalancing of Immediate Sequential Effects in a Latin Square Design".
+The generator uses the method proposed and mathematically proved by James V. Bradley in "Complete Counterbalancing of Immediate Sequential Effects in a Latin Square Design".

 Source code